by Samurai Mom

 This graphic from Jennifer Gonzalez of the Cult of Pedagogy website distinguishes between what she calls a busysheet and a higher level learning tool:

-Changing up instruction or coaching to honor teen’s developmental needs for novelty, variety and real-world application will keep their attention more than any other single thing you can try.
+Changing up instruction or coaching to engage teen’s needs for novelty, variety and real-world application will keep their attention more than any other single thing you can try.

 |Create a YouTube video to explain a concept, process or procedure.||Create an advertisement.||Brainstorm ideas that relate to a concept or connections to other concepts.|